d12frosted/elpa-mirror/gnu/corfu-readme.txt

   want to know more, look into this [blog post], which shows how to configure Pcomplete for git commands.

-  I recommend the [pcmpl-args] package which extends Pcomplete with completion support and helpful annotation support for more commands.
+  You can try the [pcmpl-args] package which extends Pcomplete with completion support and helpful annotation support for more commands.
 Similar to the Fish shell, `pcmpl-args' uses man page parsing and `--help' output parsing to dynamically generate completions.
-This package brings Eshell completion to another level!
 Since Emacs 29, Pcomplete offers the `pcomplete-from-help' function which parses the `--help' output of a command and produces completions.
 This Emacs 29 functionality is not completely equivalent.
 For example it does not display annotations in Eshell, but this may get fixed in Emacs 30.

   Pcomplete has a few bugs on Emacs 28 and older.
 We can work around the issues with the [Cape] library (Completion at point extensions).
 Cape